Where do puffins live in Ireland?

 Northern Ireland’s only mainland colony of Puffins can be found along the Gobbins cliffs.
 When the paths were re-engineered for tourist traffic they were very careful to not disturb the local bird and wildlife.

-The Gobbins Coastal Path must be booked online ahead of time and you have to be prepared with proper clothing and hiking boots with a thick dread and ankle support.
+The Gobbins Coastal Path must be booked online ahead of time and you have to be prepared with proper clothing and hiking boots with a thick tread and ankle support.
 The Gobbins walk is not for the physically disabled or those who cannot walk for several hours.

 The Gobbins Coastal Path is a strenuous 3-mile walk with a steep access path to the lower cliff path which includes gradients of up to 1:4 in places.
 The path is narrow with many hand-carved uneven steps that wind up and down along the bottom of the cliff.
 It is the equivalent of climbing and descending 50 flights of stairs.